DrC0okie/HEIG_CLD_Labo2/README.md

 ### 800 users

 At 800 threads, we can clearly see that the response time is no longer viable, with a median at 17 seconds.
-The servers can not handle the throughput, as we can see 73% of error responses.
+The servers can not handle the throughput, as we can see 73% of timed-out requests.

 | # Requests | Average RT [ms] | Median RT [ms] | Min RT [ms] | Max RT [ms] | % error |
 | ---------- | --------------- | -------------- | ----------- | ----------- | ------- |